Police investigating double homicide at East Side hotel - NewsBreak

 FROM LOCAL CONTRIBUTORS

+Couple from Texas who had been together since middle school and were expecting a child were shot and killedSan HeraldSan Antonio, TX

-Free tacos in San Antonio next Friday!
-Find out where to get them.Ash JurbergSan Antonio, TX
+Free breakfast tacos in San Antonio this Friday!
+Find out how to get one.Ash JurbergSan Antonio, TX

 Related